thomasloven/lovelace-card-mod/README.md

 ```
 ![mod-card](https://user-images.githubusercontent.com/1299821/68621707-b71c1100-04d0-11ea-8473-965dbd77b762.png)

 > Note: mod-card sets it's own `background` to `transparent`.
 That means, `--ha-card-background` will have no effect on mod-card itself.
-Instead, you ahve to modify the `background` property directly.
+Instead, you have to modify the `background` property directly.

 Mod-card also allows you to manually specify a `cardHeight` of a card.
 This can be used to slightly modify the behavior of the layout engine of lovelace.
 See [this description](https://github.com/thomasloven/lovelace-layout-card#auto-layout) for details.
 The cardHeight is set with the `report_size:` option: